-If you’re after a short-term, flexible mobile deal then the best option for you could be a 30-day SIM deal.
+If you’re after a short-term, flexible mobile contract then the best option for you could be a 30-day SIM deal.
 You may want to keep your old phone or save money by buying a new phone that’s not attached to a lengthy contract.
 30-day SIM deals may also provide a cheaper option than normal PAYG SIMs.
 Read our useful guide to find out more about 30-day rolling SIM deals.

 Traditional pay as you go deals require you to buy credit so that you pay for your calls, texts and data as you use them.
 You aren’t tied to any contract or commitment and can therefore change your mobile deal whenever you like.

 The other option, which can be better value, is to purchase a pay as you go ‘bundle’.
 This is usually a one-month contract with a monthly allowance of calls, texts and data.
 However, rather than paying monthly you buy the credit first.
 You will then either use your allowance or it will expire at the end of the month and you can either change or renew your deal.
-Pay as you go SIMs are a flexible and cheap option for your mobile use.
+Prepaid pay as you go SIMs are a flexible and cheap option for your mobile use.

 A 30-day SIM works out much cheaper than a traditional pay as you go deal, and also avoids the long contracts you are tied into for the usual mobile contracts.

 Here are some useful tips that you should consider before you take out a 30-day SIM only deal:

 - Allowance amount – make sure you don’t buy an allowance that is overgenerous and has far more calls, texts and data than you would ever use in 30 days.
 It is likely you could get a cheaper tariff with the right allowance for your needs.
 Alternatively, make sure you buy one that covers your usage effectively – it can be annoying to run out of call time or data right when you’re in the middle of doing something.